SFPC/sfpc.github.io/participate.md

 - [Allison Parrish](http://www.decontextualize.com/)
 - [Ramsey Nasser](http://nas.sr/)
 - [Caitlin Morris](http://www.caitlinmorris.net/)
-- More teahcers and visiting artists will be announced soon.
+- More teachers and visiting artists will be announced soon.

 ### Who are we looking for?